 117. López, H., Contreras-Díaz, H. G., Oromí, P. & Juan, C. Delimiting species boundaries for endangered Canary Island grasshoppers based on DNA sequence data.
 Conserv.
 Genet.
 8, 587–598 (2007).

 Figure 1.
+Summary statistics of the literature review on the use of “non-invasive DNA sampling” between January 2013 and May 2018 (n=342). a: Number of articles in relation to the sampling method used between 2013 and 2018.
+The year 2018 is incomplete as the search was performed in July 2018. b: Countries of origin of the samples analysed in the reviewed papers.
+Countries in grey were not represented in our review, countries coloured in various shades of green provided samples for 1 to 75 of the reviewed papers (see in-graph legend for colour scale). c: Bipartite network of the main aim of the studies in blue, the type of sampling method used in orange (see Table 1 for definitions) and the nature of the samples collected in green.
+The horizontal width of the rectangles represents the number of articles in each category.

-Summary statistics of the literature review on the use of “non-invasive DNA sampling” between January 2013 and May 2018.
-For a, b, and c, y-axis is number of papers.
-For d, y axis is the proportion of papers and the width of the bars represents the number of papers for each taxonomic group. a: Compliance of papers with the original definition proposed by Taberlet et al. (1999).
-Dark colours correspond to papers where the phrase “non-invasive” was present in the title, lighter colours correspond to papers where the phrase “non-invasive” was not present in the title. b: Taxonomic bias in the non-invasive DNA sampling literature.
-Number of papers reviewed that focus on invertebrates or vertebrates compared to all papers on invertebrate or vertebrate (see Method section for search command). c: Number of papers complying or not complying with the no contact criteria proposed by Taberlet et al. (1999) d: Proportion of papers complying with different definitions of non-invasive sampling in relation to the taxonomic group studied.
-Top: compliance with the common definition of a non-invasive medical or veterinary procedure, (i.e. one not involving puncture of the skin or other entry into the body (71Miller-Keane Encyclopedia and Dictionary of Medicine).
-Bottom: compliance with the definition of non-invasive DNA sampling proposed by Taberlet et al. (1999).
-Orange boxes correspond to cases where territory marking and social interactions may have been affected by the removal of faecal samples.
+Figure 2.
+Summary statistics of the main issues exposed by our literature review on the use of “non-invasive DNA sampling” between January 2013 and May 2018 (n=342).
+For a, b, and c, the y-axis is number of papers.
+For d, the y-axis is the proportion of papers and the width of the bars represents the number of papers for each taxonomic group. a: Compliance of papers with the original definition proposed by Taberlet et al. (6).
+Studies where multiple methods were used (n=31) were classified as compliant with the definition by Taberlet et al. only if all the methods used were compliant OR if invasive sampling methods were clearly identified by the authors.
+Dark colours correspond to papers where the phrase “non-invasive” was present in the title, lighter colours correspond to papers where the phrase “non-invasive” was not present in the title.
+The orange bar (labelled as “potentially affecting territory”, corresponds to cases where territory marking and social interactions may have been affected by the removal of faecal samples. b: Taxonomic bias in the non-invasive DNA sampling literature.
+Number of papers reviewed that focus on invertebrates or vertebrates compared to all papers on invertebrate or vertebrate (see Method section for search command). c: Number of papers complying (in green) or not complying with the no contact criteria proposed by Taberlet et al. (6), because animals were either captured or handled for DNA sampling (orange), held in captivity (red) or had been killed (blue). d: Proportion of papers complying with different definitions of non-invasive sampling in relation to the taxonomic group studied.
+Top: compliance with the common definition of a non-invasive medical or veterinary procedure, (i.e. one not involving puncture of the skin or other entry into the body (71).
+Bottom: compliance with the definition of non-invasive DNA sampling proposed by Taberlet et al. (6).
+Orange boxes (labelled as “Potentially Not”) correspond to cases where territory marking and social interactions may have been affected by the removal of faecal samples.